darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 : the steepness of the correction effect outside of the radius.

 The effect of the correction can be visualized by clicking on the mask button beside the strength slider.

+## manual distorsion correction

+Manual distorsion corrections are not natively supported.

+A workaround can help to make manual corrections: Switch to the “generic” profiles, choose a “generic” rectilinear lens.
+Use the _mode_ option to switch between _barrel/pincushion_ and use the _mm_ adjustment to change the amount of pincushion/barrel distortion.
+Use the _scale_ slider to make the image fit and if need be fine tune with the _target geometry_.
+If you find a good fit for your lens (or the respective zoom range of a lens with variable focal length) you can then save the settings a a preset and set it up to auto apply if appropriate exif metadata is available.